flaviostutz/reco-app/README.md

     * Now locate App icon and launch it normally

     * It will start connected to your web server for hotdeployment and debuging

+  * For some reason, on the first App run, it closes without notice.
+Seems like a timeout due to taking too long to download the whole js bundle (before configuring Splash Screen pod on the project this didn't happen).
+Simply re-run the npx command and it will work.

 ### Tips